-Since the first appropriation of \$225 million in bond funds became available on September 1, 2009, CPRIT has awarded funds for, among other things, individual investigator research projects; high-risk innovation research projects; evidence-based prevention programs and services; health promotion and public education prevention programs; company-based research; and professional education programs.
-CPRIT awards funds to academic institutions to recruit outstanding researchers to Texas as CPRIT Scholars in Cancer Research and to train exceptional pre- and postdoctoral candidates who are committed to pursuing a career in basic, translational, and clinical cancer research to cultivate the next generation of investigators and leaders in the cancer research field in Texas.
-CPRIT also focuses a significant amount of funding on community collaborative prevention programs for breast, cervical, and colorectal cancers and on multi-institutional collaborations to enhance the capabilities and infrastructure in Texas to improve the research resources for the future growth of the state's biotechnology industry.
+Since the first appropriation of bond funds became available on September 1, 2009, CPRIT has awarded funds for, among other things, individual investigator research projects; high-risk innovation research projects; evidence-based prevention programs and services; health promotion and public education prevention programs; company-based research; and professional education programs.
+CPRIT awards funds to academic institutions to recruit outstanding researchers to Texas institutions and to train exceptional pre- and postdoctoral candidates who are committed to pursuing a career in basic, translational, and clinical cancer research to cultivate the next generation of investigators and leaders in the cancer research field in Texas.
+CPRIT also focuses on community collaborative prevention programs for breast, cervical, and colorectal cancers and on multi-institutional collaborations to enhance the capabilities and infrastructure in Texas to improve the research resources for the future growth of the state's biotechnology industry.

-All of the proposals are reviewed by nationally recognized experts who live and work outside Texas to ensure objectivity in the review process.
-Their advice is used by the Program Integration Committee to develop cancer research and prevention recommendations which are approved by the Oversight Committee.
+All proposals are reviewed by nationally recognized experts who live and work outside Texas to ensure objectivity in the review process.
+Their advice is used by the Program Integration Committee to develop cancer research and prevention recommendations which are reviewed by the Oversight Committee.